Jersey Shore University Medical Center

 Jersey Shore University Medical Center (JSUMC) is a 691-bed non-profit, tertiary research and academic medical center located in Neptune Township, New Jersey, servicing coastal New Jersey and the Central Jersey area.
 JSUMC is the region’s only university-level academic medical center.
 The hospital is part of the Hackensack Meridian Health Health System and is the system's second largest hospital.
-JSUMC is affiliated with the Robert Wood Johnson Medical School of Rutgers University, and Hackensack Meridian School of Medicine at Seton Hall University.
-JSUMC is also an ACS designated level II trauma center with a rooftop helipad handling medevac patients.
+JSUMC is affiliated with the Hackensack Meridian School of Medicine.
+JSUMC is also an ACS designated level I trauma center with a rooftop helipad handling medevac patients.
 Attached to the medical center is the K. Hovnanian Children's Hospital that treats infants, children, adolescents, and young adults up to the age of 21.
 JSUMC is listed as a major teaching and tertiary care hospital and has a staff of 127 interns and residents.
 It is a member of the Council of Teaching Hospitals and Health Systems.

 History

 Jersey Shore University Medical Center was founded in 1904 and originally named the Ann May Memorial Homeopathic Hospital.
 In 1932, it was renamed Raleigh Fitkin-Paul Morgan Memorial Hospital.
 In 1966, it was renamed the Jersey Shore Medical Center – Fitkin Hospital.
 In 2003, it was renamed Jersey Shore University Medical Center to reflect its heightened commitment to teaching.